Episode 15: Achieving Sustainable Business with Philip Kotler, Author, Professor - Father of Modern Marketing

 Enjoy the podcast - and any comments, questions, ideas, suggestions… get in touch.

-Due to the COVID19 situation, our podcasts are currently being recorded purely via online conferencing platforms, we apologise for any minor sound quality issues.
+Our podcasts are recorded purely via online conferencing platforms, we apologise for any minor sound quality issues.

 Previous